Database tool window

 The available data sources are shown as a tree of data sources, schemas, tables and columns.
-If no data sources are currently defined, use the New command (Alt+Insert) to create a data source.
+If no data sources are currently defined, use the New command Alt+Insert to create a data source.

 Most of the functions in this window are accessed by means of the toolbar icons or context menu commands.
 (If the toolbar is not currently shown, click on the title bar and select Show Toolbar.)
 Many of the commands have keyboard shortcuts.
-If the toolbar is hidden, the Synchronize and Open Console commands can be access by means of the title bar icons ( and respectively).
+If the toolbar is hidden, the Refresh and Open Query Console commands can be access by means of the title bar icons ( and respectively).

 Toolbar icons, context menu commands and shortcuts